 We’ve emphasized the importance of long-term strategizing when it comes to index funds.
 If you want to start withdrawing money in five years or less, then index funds might not be for you.
 Think instead of a long-term goal, like retirement.
 Historically, big markets have provided steady returns for patient investors who don’t spend too much time fiddling about with their portfolio.
 After all, the average annualized total return for the S&P 500 over the past 90 years has been 9.8%!
-But also always remember one of the core principles of investing: past performance is no guarantee of future results!Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+But also always remember one of the core principles of investing: past performance is no guarantee of future results!Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 Examples of Canadian index funds